Killer Nashville is excited and proud to offer manuscript critiques to its registered attendees for the low additional charge of $45 per critique.

 Marketing Plan Critique: A professional publicist will read and critique your marketing pan (up to four pages), offering advice on how to make your plan more effective and how to get the most bang for your marketing buck.

-Anyone ordering a critique will be contacted before the submission deadline with guidelines and, when applicable, a choice of authors, agents, editors, or publishers available for the critique.
+Anyone ordering a critique will be contacted in before the conference, typically via email, with guidelines and, when applicable, a choice of authors, agents, editors, or publishers available for the critique.